-1 2 3 BC Resolution # Authorizing the use of Self-Governance Carryover Funds to Purchase Crowd Control Equipn for the Oneida Police Department 4 5 WHEREAS, the Oneida Nation is a federally recognized Indian government and a treaty tribe recognized by the laws of the United States of America; and 6 7 8 WHEREAS, the Oneida General Tribal Council is the governing body of the Oneida Nation; and 9 10 11 WHEREAS, the Oneida Business Committee has been delegated the authority of Article IV, Section 1, of the Oneida Tribal Constitution by the Oneida General Tribal Council; and 12 13 14 WHEREAS, it is the mission of the Oneida Nation to govern and protect the people, land, and resources of the Oneida Nation; and 15 16 17 18 WHEREAS, the Oneida Nation has a compact and funding agreement with the Department of Interior's Bureau of Indian Affairs (BIA) pursuant to Title IV of the Indian Self-Determination and Education Assistance Act (P.L.
-93-638); and 19 20 21 22 23 WHEREAS, Article III, Section 5 of the compact with the Department of Interior states that reallocation of funds from one program, activity, function, or service to another within a General Budget Category, or from one General Budget Category to another does not require Secretarial consent; and 24 25 26 27 WHEREAS, in accordance with Section 2 of the funding agreement between the Oneida Nation and the Department of Interior, the Oneida Nation has broad authority to reallocate funding between programs; and 28 29 30 WHEREAS, the Oneida Nation has assumed the responsibility of providing law enforcement services pursuant to Section 2 of the funding agreement; and 31 32 33 WHEREAS, on May 25, 2020, four officers were involved in an arrest that resulted in the death of George Floyd; and 34 35 36 WHEREAS, the death of Mr. Floyd sparked mass protests in cities across the United States and eventually the world, including municipalities that surround the Oneida Nation; and 37 38 WHEREAS, peaceful protests within the City of Green Bay turned violent with looting, property damage to area businesses, and discharges of weapon(s); and 39 40 41 42 WHEREAS, on June 3, 2020, Self-Governance reached out to the Oneida Police Department asking if they needed anything to ensure the safety of its officers and the community; and
+Authorizing the use of Self-Governance Carryover Funds to Purchase Crowd Control Equipment for the Oneida Police Department

+- WHEREAS, the Oneida Nation is a federally recognized Indian government and a treaty tribe recognized by the laws of the United States of America; and - WHEREAS, the Oneida General Tribal Council is the governing body of the Oneida Nation; and - WHEREAS, the Oneida Business Committee has been delegated the authority of Article IV, Section 1, of the Oneida Tribal Constitution by the Oneida General Tribal Council; and - WHEREAS, it is the mission of the Oneida Nation to govern and protect the people, land, and resources of the Oneida Nation; and - WHEREAS, the Oneida Nation has a compact and funding agreement with the Department of Interior's Bureau of Indian Affairs (BIA) pursuant to Title IV of the Indian Self-Determination and Education Assistance Act (P.L.
+93-638); and - WHEREAS, Article III, Section 5 of the compact with the Department of Interior states that reallocation of funds from one program, activity, function, or service to another within a General Budget Category, or from one General Budget Category to another does not require Secretarial consent; and - WHEREAS, in accordance with Section 2 of the funding agreement between the Oneida Nation and the Department of Interior, the Oneida Nation has broad authority to reallocate funding between programs; and - WHEREAS, the Oneida Nation has assumed the responsibility of providing law enforcement services pursuant to Section 2 of the funding agreement; and - WHEREAS, on May 25, 2020, four officers were involved in an arrest that resulted in the death of George Floyd; and - WHEREAS, the death of Mr. Floyd sparked mass protests in cities across the United States and eventually the world, including municipalities that surround the Oneida Nation; and - WHEREAS, peaceful protests within the City of Green Bay turned violent with looting, property damage to area businesses, and discharges of weapon(s); and - 0 WHEREAS, on June 3, 2020, Self-Governance reached out to the Oneida Police Department asking if they needed anything to ensure the safety of its officers and the community; and

-Authorizinç BC Resolution # g the use of Self-Governance Carryover Funds to Purchase Crowd Control Equipment for the Oneida Police Department Page 2 of 2 43 44 45 WHEREAS, the Oneida Police Department identified the need for crowd control equipment including: 18 riot helmets, 18 batons, and 5 shields; and 45 46 47 WHEREAS, the crowd control equipment is quoted at \$3,318.86.
-47 48 49 50 WHEREAS, there are Self-Governance carryover funds that can be used to purchase the crowd control equipment.
-NOW THEREFORE BE IT RESOLVED, the Oneida Business Committee authorizes that Self-Gorcarryover funds in the amount of \$3,318.86 be made available to purchase the crowd control equiposation the Oneida Police Department.
-Is in the amount of \$3,318.86 be made available to purchase the crowd control equipment for
+BC Resolution # Authorizing the use of Self-Governance Carryover Funds to Purchase Crowd Control Equipment for the Oneida Police Department Page 2 of 2

+- WHEREAS, the Oneida Police Department identified the need for crowd control equipment including: 18 riot helmets, 18 batons, and 5 shields; and - 46 WHEREAS, the crowd control equipment is quoted at \$3,318.86. - WHEREAS, 49 WHEREAS, 49 Where are Self-Governance carryover funds that can be used to purchase the crowd control equipment.

 From: Joel J. Maxam

 To: Candice E. Skenandore

 Cc: Eric H. Boulanger

 Subject: Crowd control gear

 Date: Wednesday, June 3, 2020 10:50:06 AM

 Attachments: image001.png